Additional Scholarship Resources

 Firelands Federal Credit Union will award $11,000 in scholarships for continuing higher education to high school seniors that are credit union members or dependents of members.
 DEADLINE is March 8, 2021.

-First Federal Community Bank awards two $500 scholarships each year that are renewable for up to 4 years.
-Deadline is March 13, 2020.
+First Federal Community Bank will award a $500 scholarship each year that is renewable for up to 4 years.
+Deadline is March 26, 2021.

 Students from schools in Crawford County, Richland County, and Morrow County (with stipulations and exceptions as detailed in individual scholarship descriptions) are eligible for these scholarships.
 Applications for all scholarships are available at Galion High School, regardless of school applicant attends.